FAQs

 7. Will a biopsy diagnose it?

-No. Biopsies should not routinely be used for diagnosis of lymphoedema disease.
+No. Biopsies should not routinely be used for diagnosis of lymphatic disease.

 8. Do I have to clip my horse’s feathers off?